 Asana is meant to improve your time management by streamlining team collaboration – your team can easily manage tasks and projects, and not waste a minute wondering about who needs to do what, and when.

-Once you’ve done that, you’ll be able to follow the tasks’ progress on a straightforward visual project plan, which allows you to notice and prevent potential problems, gaps and overlaps.
+Once you’ve done that, you’ll be able to follow the tasks’ progress on a straightforward visual project plan, one which allows you to notice and prevent potential problems, gaps, and overlaps.

 Focus@Will – collection of neuroscience-based music